 Overall, I am very impressed with the new LinDoz release.
 It is essentially designed as an easy-to-use operating system that feels comfortable for both Windows and Linux users.

 In fact, it even makes using Linux easier for those with disabilities.
-LinDoz fully supports accessible options to cater for disabled or the elderly that may not see well.
-It now has a built in Screen Reader, Magnifier and On Screen keyboard.
+LinDoz fully supports accessible options to cater to the disabled or the elderly who may not see well.
+It now has a built-in Screen Reader, Magnifier, and On-Screen keyboard.
 These features are neatly laid out with easy access.